inbo/tutorials/content/tutorials/spatial_variograms/index.md

 All rather random.

+This artificial dataset is a placeholder for any real data you or someone else might have collected.
+All these data sets have in common that there are spatial coordinates involved (here `x` and `y` without loss of generality; you can trivially add a third spatial dimension).
+I mostly skip step 1 (**parameter choice**) from the list above, because it is a rather individual undertaking.
+Ensure that your data is accurate, [exploratory data analysis](https://r4ds.had.co.nz/exploratory-data-analysis.html), evaluation and feedback with meetings and stakeholders - these sorts of things.
+The parameter of interest does not have to be a raw measurement, but can be the end of a long data analysis and modeling pipeline (more on this in <a href="#sec-detrending" class="quarto-xref">Section 3.1</a>).

 ## <a href="sec-crossdifference"></a> Cross-Difference

 The following one-line functions are a major game-changer for large data sets, in particular the `self_difference()`.
-All it does is compute the difference of all elements of one vector to each other, in matrix form.
+Their purpose is to compute the difference of all elements of one vector to each other, in matrix form.
 The `outer` vector product is well-implemented in R, most efficient, which allows this to be applied to long vectors.
 There are many applications beyond the one shown here.
+Try to read and understand them one by one, and [go beyond](https://www.geeksforgeeks.org/outer-function-in-r) the [limited R documentation](https://stat.ethz.ch/R-manual/R-devel/library/base/html/outer.html).

 With `self_difference`, we can define a simple function to calculate the Euclidean cross-distance of points within a data set.
-We can even make the distance wrap at the edges, simply using the modulo in `wrap_difference`.
+We can even make the distance wrap at the edges, simply using the modulo in `wrap_difference`, but that is specific to our artificial test case and probably has little relevance in real life.
 The modified `Euclid_wrap` effectively gives us an infinite playing field.

 Those functions return matrices, with all the vector indices in rows and columns.